myers404/Gravity-Simulator/README.md

 #Gravity Simulator

 An N-Body gravity simulation using Barnes–Hut algorithm.
-This is still pretty dirty, so please don't rely on this for anythin important.
+This is still pretty dirty, so please don't rely on this for anything important.